You’re may be making major school inventory mistakes without even realizing it.

 By Gena Blankenship

-You may be making major school inventory mistakes without even realizing it.
 K-12 school districts have limited resources, leaving little funding and time for the countless administrative processes that seem to grow with every new state or federal legislative session.
 Taking inventory shortcuts is tempting, but can cost you time and money in the long run.
-These are the four most common mistakes I see districts make without even realizing it – and how to fix them.
+These are the four most common school inventory mistakes I see districts make without even realizing it – and how to fix them.

 Mistake #1: Not making inventory a priority.